eat-sleep-code/camera/README.md

 # Camera

-This program makes use of a Raspberry Pi camera a little more friendly by adding some error handling and presetting common settings.
+This program makes use of a Raspberry Pi camera a little more powerful and user-friendly.
+It unleashes easy exposure bracketing, timelapse functionality, etc.   It also adds additional error handling and presets some common settings.

 ---
 ## Installation